-Note: Windows File Protection is enabled by default in Microsoft Windows.
+Note: Windows File Protection is enabled by default in all versions of Microsoft Windows.

 - Hold the Windows Key and press “R” to bring up the Run dialog box.